IG-onGit/DociPy/README.md

 2. Navigate to any directory containing markdown `folder/files.md`
 3. Open the CLI in the selected directory and run this command `docipy render`
 4. Update the documentation logo at `.storage/logo.ico` and the author image at `.storage/author.png`
+5. Run `docipy upgrade` to auto-increase the version number, or `docipy upgrade (number)` to set it manually

 > Do not change the file names in the `.storage` folder, but feel free to update the files if needed